Our core team leverages years of experience in multiple disciplines and sectors.

 An ecologist with a background in both aquatic ecosystems and water resources management, Ericka has over 5 years of experience researching threatened mountain yellow-legged frogs in the High Sierra and freshwater mussels, salmonids, and bull trout in the Pacific Northwest.
 In addition, she has 5 years of experience in CEQA and environmental and water resources planning.
 Her interests include species distribution modeling and large-scale spatial analysis.

-Nicole Shaw, Administrative and Research Specialist
+Nicole Shaw, Research Specialist

 Nicole is a wildlife ecologist with over 10 years of experience in study design, avian demography and behavior, and benthic macroinvertebrate and stream habitat surveys.
 She also brings us several years of experience as a program coordinator and database manager — experience that has honed her organizational skills.
 Nicole is interested in integrating the disciplines of conservation biology and landscape ecology with her extensive field experiences.